Sprayer

 The manometer must be adapted to the pressures to be measured, but a safety margin is essential to avoid the devastating effects of false manoeuvres that damage the brass tube (exceeding the elasticity limit).

-Expanded scale pressure gauges give good accuracy at low pressures, with a reading over 2/3 of the needle's travel; the last third allows high pressures to be reached with poor accuracy, but with protection for the mechanism (see illustration).
+Expanded scale pressure gauges give good accuracy at low pressures, with a reading over 2/3 of the needle's travel.
+The last third allows high pressures to be reached with poor accuracy, but protects the mechanism.

 Needle pressure gauges are not allowed in the cab, but they can be placed outside the cab, behind the cab window and within sight of the driver.